-Pamelor is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of depression.
+Pamelor is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of depression.
 Pamelor may be mildly effective at managing neuropathic pain.
-Pamelor is also known by its drug name, Nortriptyline.
+Pamelor is also known by its drug name, nortriptyline.

 Pamelor is a tricyclic antidepressant.
 It is believed that Pamelor works by changing the balance of neurotransmitters in the brain.